bddap/rdkit-oxide/job.md

 # Competion

 You are under no time-constraints.
 Go deep, complete the job completely and correctly, it's ok for this to take months.
+Your context will be automatically compacted as required.
+Messages to the user will go unread.
-Complete all the entirety of this job before reporting back to the user.
+Systematically complete each stage and todo before reporting back to the user.

 # Tracking Your Progress

 Your context will eventually overflow and will need to be trimmed.
 Maintain a to-do structure in ./progress.md in order to survive context switches.
 You are responsible for inserting to-dos and sub-to-dos into ./progress.md, and for checking off completed items (with the paths to your relevant output).

 In the last line of ./progress.md, track what you are currently working on.
 When you finish a task: